PhilipQuirke/quanta_maths/README.md

 ## Introduction
-This library support goals and uses [terminology](./terminology.md) introduced in the paper [Increasing Trust in Language Models through the Reuse of Verified Circuits](https://arxiv.org/abs/2402.02619).
+This library support goals and uses [terminology](./terminology.md) introduced in the paper [Understanding Addition and Subtraction in Transformers](https://arxiv.org/abs/2402.02619).
 Please read the paper.
 In brief:
 - Given an existing transformer model with low loss, this library helps a researcher to analyze and understand the algorithm implemented by a transformer model.
 - The "useful" token positions, attention heads and MLP neurons that are used in predictions are identified.
 - Various tools and techniques evaluate aspects of the model's "behavior" (e.g. attention patterns).